-Medical Student Work Hours Policy
+University of Michigan Medical School Medical Student Work Hours Policy

-If it is found that students have been compelled to work beyond the allowable time frame as described above during the monitoring process via the course evaluations, the Associate/Assistant Dean for Education will meet with the specific clerkship director to assure compliance to the policy.
+If it is found that students have been compelled to work beyond the allowable time frame as described above during the monitoring process via the course evaluations or direct reports, an Associate or Assistant Dean for Medical Student Education will meet with the specific clerkship director to assure compliance to the policy.